turingschool/try-turing/popup-rocket-animation/index.md

 # Pop Up: Animate a Rocket with CSS

 In this live, instructor-led workshop, you will customize a drawing of a rocket and program it to fly across the page!
-You'll leave with your animated rocket on a website that you can share with anyone around the world 🚀
+You'll leave with your animated rocket on a website that you can share with anyone around the world <span role="img" aria-label="rocket emoji">🚀</span>

 _This will be best experienced on a desktop or laptop computer._